ShipEngine/connect-website/native-rating/implementation.md

 ### DefaultRateCardId

 The `DefaultRateCardId` property is the only value required to use Native Rating for your Carrier app.
-This rate card will be used for any customer that does not have a rate card id specified in their seller provider settings.
-If all rate cards are managed via Connect, then this id should match the id of one of the rate cards defined in the `RateCards` property discussed below.
-If this id does _not_ match a rate card defined in the `RateCards` property, then a rate card with that id should be created manually through the Native Rating management API directly or else the Native Rating system will return an error when attempting to get rates.
+This rate card will be used for any customer that does not have a rate card identifier specified in their seller provider settings.
+If all rate cards are managed via Connect, then this value should match the identifier of one of the rate cards defined in the `RateCards` property discussed below.
+If it does _not_ match a rate card defined in the `RateCards` property, then a rate card with that identifier should be created manually through the Native Rating management API directly or else the Native Rating system will return an error when attempting to get rates.
 This value can be changed at any time.

 ### RateCards